There is air of intolerance, bigotry, hatred in the country:

 The TMC legislators were seen donned in anti-CAA, NRC T-shirts, badges and aprons during his address.
 After his speech, Dhankhar met Chief Minister Mamata Banerjee and Speaker Biman Bandyopadhyay at the latter's chamber in the Assembly premises.

-The governor had said on Wednesday that he might make changes to the speech, which drew sharp reactions from the ruling Trinamool Congress which said that he was "deliberately trying to create problems".
+The governor had said on Wednesday that he might make changes to the speech, drawing sharp reactions from the ruling Trinamool Congress which said he was "deliberately trying to create problems".
 "I will act as per the Constitution," he had said, adding that he would never cross the "Lakshman Rekha"..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)